saurin1004/saurin1004/README.md

 👋 Hi, I’m @saurin1004.

-👀 I’m interested in Web development and Python programming
+👀 I’m interested in Machine learning and Deep learning projects .

+I have worked using HTML, CSS, js, node.js, angularjs, express.js, Python, C, C++.

-🌱 I’m currently learning Machine Learning.
+🌱 I’m currently learning Deep Learning.

-💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on any interesting and challenging Deep learning project.

 📫 How to reach me --> mail me at prajapatisaurin54@gmail.com.